vidyadharbendre/learn_java_using_examples/src/com/C3_03_Operators/S1_01_Arithmetic_Operators/TemperatureConversionOOP_README.md

 # Temperature Conversion Program (Object-Oriented Approach)

-This Java program enables temperature conversions between Fahrenheit and Celsius using an object-oriented approach.
+This Java program facilitates temperature conversions between Fahrenheit and Celsius using an object-oriented approach.

 ## Purpose
 The purpose of this program is to facilitate temperature conversion between Fahrenheit and Celsius through an object-oriented paradigm, employing class methods for conversion and encapsulating temperature properties.